 The information gathered in this study will help to make recommendations to support health service planning.
 The survey will ask a series of questions to help us understand people’s experiences and priorities for care.
 It should take about 20 minutes to complete.

 The COVID-19 Global Rheumatology Alliance are surveying people with rheumatic disease to better understand their experience during the COVID-19 pandemic and explore risk factors for developing COVID-19.
 With the recent availability of various COVID-19 vaccines, they are interested in learning how people with rheumatic disease make decisions regarding the vaccines.

 Long term conditions, pain, well-being and other studies

 Building a ‘pain forecast’ to predict chronic pain events

 Researchers at the University of Manchester are using data to build a pain forecast.
 This would work a little like a weather forecast and provide information such as pain severity in the future.
-The researchers are hosting a focus group and questionnaire to learn the opinions of participants around the possible information provided by this pain forecast.
+The researchers are running a questionnaire to learn the opinions of participants around the possible information provided by this pain forecast.